 By Chuck Lawless

 - Are you reading the Bible daily?
-If you adopted an annual reading plan at the beginning of 2014, is your reading up to date?
-If not, take time this week to caught up.
+If you adopted an annual reading plan in this year, is your reading up to date?
+If not, take time this week to catch up.
 You might choose, if necessary, to adjust your plan – but still read daily.
-If you did not adopt a plan in January, pick a strategy for rest of the year.
+If you did not adopt a plan in January, pick a strategy for the rest of the year.

 - Are you praying daily?
 Are you praying regularly and recurrently (1 Thess.
 5:17)?
 Do you pray for those in authority, including government and church leaders (1 Tim.
 2:2)?
 Are you praying by name for other believers to speak the gospel boldly and clearly (Eph.
 6:18-20, Col. 4:2-4)?
 Do you pray for your enemies (Matt.
 5:44)?